elucian/bee/syntax/overview.md

 **unboxing**

 Unboxing is the process of converting a reference to a native type.
 This will unwrap the value from the heap and stores it on the stack.
+Unboxing is always explicit.
+If you try to do implicit unboxing the compiler will signal an error.

 ```
 make r := 10 ∈ Z;  -- reference to integer
-make n := 0;      -- native type (i8)
+make n := 0  ∈ i4; -- native type (i4)

 alter n := r -> i8; -- explicit unboxing